NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 The `tailf:cli-reset-container` attribute means that all leaves in the container will be reset if any leaf is given.

-#### Change Controlling Annotations <a href="#d5e1072" id="d5e1072"></a>
+#### **Change Controlling Annotations**

-Some devices require that a setting is removed before it can be changed, for example, the service-group list above.
+Some devices require that a setting be removed before it can be changed, for example, the service-group list above.
 This is indicated with the `tailf:cli-remove-before-change` annotation.
 It can be used both on lists and on leaves.
 A leaf example:

 ```
 leaf source-ip {
     tailf:cli-remove-before-change;
     tailf:cli-no-value-on-delete;
     tailf:cli-full-command;
     type inet:ipv6-address {
         tailf:info "X:X::X:X;;Source IPv6 address used by DNS";
     }
 }
 ```

-This means that the diff sent to the device will contain first a `no source-ip` command, followed by a new source-ip command to set the new value.
+This means that the diff sent to the device will contain first a `no source-ip` command, followed by a new `source-ip` command to set the new value.

-The data model also uses the `tailf:cli-no-value-on-delete` annotation which means that the leaf value should not be present in the no command.
+The data model also use the tailf:cli-no-value-on-delete annotation which means that the leaf value should not be present in the no command.
 With the annotation, a diff to modify the source IP from 1.1.1.1 to 2.2.2.2 would look like:

 ```
 no source-ip
 source-ip 2.2.2.2
 ```

-And without the annotation as:
+And, without the annotation as:

 ```
 no source-ip 1.1.1.1
 source-ip 2.2.2.2
 ```

-#### Ordered-by User Lists <a href="#d5e1081" id="d5e1081"></a>
+#### **Ordered-by User Lists**

-By default, a diff for an `ordered-by user` list contains information about where a new item should be inserted.
+By default, a diff for an ordered-by-user list contains information about where a new item should be inserted.
 This is typically not supported by the device.
 Instead, the commands (diff) to send the device needs to remove all items following the new item, and then reinsert the items in the proper order.
 This behavior is controlled using the `tailf:cli-long-obu-diff` annotation.
-For example:
+For example

 ```
 list access-list {